ptc-iot-sharing/ThingworxDemoWebpackWidget/README.md

 │   webpack.config.js // configuration for webpack
 │   metadata.xml      // thingworx metadata file for this widget.
 This is automatically generated based on your package.json │   index.html        // when testing the widget outside of thingworx, the index file used.
+└───Entities          // Thingworx XML entities that are part of the widget.
+This can be Things, StyleDefinitions, etc. They can be exported using the SourceControl export functionality in Thingworx.
 └───src               // main folder where your developement will take place │   │   index.ts               // source file used when testing the widget outside of twx │   │   demoWebpack.ide.ts     // source file for the Composer section of the widget